vishalvishw10/website-5/README.md

 The site is now running at `http://localhost:8000`.
 Any changes you make to code is live-updated.
 There is a GraphQL preview tool available at `http://localhost:8000/___graphql` to see what data is exposed to the website.

-Note that any changes you make while running Gatsby will automatically checked with [ESLint](https://eslint.org/), so check your console as you save files.
+Note that any changes you make while running Gatsby will automatically be checked with [ESLint](https://eslint.org/), so check your console as you save files.

 ### Organization